-The national supervisory authority should communicate the conclusions of the on-site inspection in writing to the insurance and reinsurance undertaking and should allow the undertaking to respond to the conclusions within a reasonable timeframe as set by the supervisory authority.
+The national supervisory authority should communicate the conclusions of the onsite inspection in writing to the insurance and reinsurance undertaking and should allow the undertaking to respond to the conclusions within a reasonable timeframe as set by the supervisory authority.
 The supervisory authority should communicate these conclusions to those persons who effectively run the undertaking and are considered appropriate in that context.

-If there are other supervisory authorities involved in the on-site inspection, the supervisors should discuss the conclusions that will be communicated to the relevant undertakings belonging to the group before communicating them.
+If there are other supervisory authorities involved in the on-site inspection, the supervisors should discuss the conclusions that will be communicated to the relevant insurance and reinsurance undertakings that are part of the insurance group before communicating them.

-- 2.173.Written conclusions state the findings identified by supervisors during the onsite inspection, including possible non-compliance with regulatory requirements which would lead to supervisory measures, as appropriate. - 2.174.
-Insurance and reinsurance undertakings are given the opportunity to respond to the conclusions.
+- 2.173.Written conclusions state the findings identified by supervisors during the onsite inspection, including possible non-compliance with regulatory requirements which would lead to supervisory measures, as appropriate. - 2.174.Insurance and reinsurance undertakings are given the opportunity to respond to the conclusions.
 These are communicated, at least, to the persons who have the competence and the capability to implement necessary measures in order to ensure that findings are appropriately addressed.
 If necessary, meetings with those persons may also be arranged. - 2.175.The implementation of preventive and corrective measures is expected to be monitored by the supervisory authority, usually through off-site analysis.
 However, it can also be necessary to carry out a further on-site inspection aimed at perceiving how these measures were implemented in the current management process of the undertaking.

-Supervisory Measures
+Section V - Supervisory Measures

 2.176.
-The supervisory authority may also consider the need to update the outcome Risk Assessment Framework, even if no measures are identified.
+The supervisory authority may also consider the need to update the outcome risk assessment framework, even if no measures are identified.